JuGid/PHPresentation/docs/README.md

     'bacolor'=>['light', 'primary', 'danger', 'warning', 'success']

 ## PHPCard
-Display a card with a grey background to highlight text **Use it**
+Display a card with a grey background to highlight text.

+**Use it**

     ->card('This is a card with content with shadow', [options])